Homological stability of spin mapping class groups and quadratic symplectic groups: Introduction

 \begin{thma} Consider the stabilization map

-then: \begin{enumerate}[(i)] \item If $\mathds{k}=\mathbb{Z}$ it is surjective for $2d \leq g-2$ and an isomorphism for $2d \leq g-4$. \item If $\mathds{k}=\mathbb{Z}[\frac{1}{2}]$ it is surjective for $3d \leq 2g-3$ and an isomorphism for $3d \leq 2g-6$. \end{enumerate} Moreover, there is a homology class $\theta \in H_2(\Gamma_{4,1}^{1/2}[0];\FF)$ such that
+then: \begin{enumerate}[(i)] \item If $\mathds{k}=\mathbb{Z}$ it is surjective for $2d \leq g-2$ and an isomorphism for $2d \leq g-4$. \item If $\mathds{k}=\mathbb{Z}[\frac{1}{2}]$ it is surjective for $3d \leq 2g-4$ and an isomorphism for $3d \leq 2g-7$. \end{enumerate} Moreover, there is a homology class $\theta \in H_2(\Gamma_{4,1}^{1/2}[0];\FF)$ such that

-is surjective for $3d \leq 2g-3$ and an isomorphism for $3d \leq 2g-6$. \end{thma}
+is surjective for $3d \leq 2g-5$ and an isomorphism for $3d \leq 2g-8$. \end{thma}

 The result with $\mathbb{Z}[1/2]$-coefficients is optimal (up to possibly a better constant term) by Lemma \ref{lem optimallity}, and in particular the ``slope $2/3$'' cannot be improved.
-Part (iii) of the theorem is an example of \textit{secondary homological stability}, which means that it gives a range in which the defects of homological stability are themselves stable.
-By Corollary \ref{cor 2 torsion}, a consequence is that the $\FF$-homology also has a $2/3$ slope stability if and only if $\theta^2$ destabilizes by $\sigma_{\epsilon}$; and otherwise the slope $1/2$ of part (i) would be optimal integrally.
-We do not know which of these two options holds.
-Finally we will remark that the class $\theta$ is not uniquely defined, see Remarks \ref{rem indeterminacy} and \ref{rem theta well-defined}, but the indeterminacy is small and the statement above holds for any such choice of $\theta$.
+The last part of the theorem is an example of \textit{secondary homological stability}, which means that it gives a range in which the defects of homological stability are themselves stable.
+By Corollary \ref{cor 2 torsion}, a consequence is that the $\FF$-homology satisfies a $2/3$ slope stability if and only if $\theta^3$ destabilizes by $\sigma_{\epsilon}$; and otherwise the slope $1/2$ of part (i) would be optimal with $\FF$-coefficients, and hence integrally.
+We do not know which of these two alternatives holds.
+Finally we remark that the class $\theta$ is not uniquely defined, see Remarks \ref{rem indeterminacy} and \ref{rem theta well-defined}, but its indeterminacy is small and the statement above holds for any such choice of $\theta$.

-The second main result will be about homological stability of quadratic symplectic groups.
+The second main result is about homological stability of quadratic symplectic groups.

 \begin{thmb} Consider the stabilization map